Viktor Prokopenko: Career

 Prokopenko was born in Zhdanov, Ukrainian SSR, now known as Mariupol, Ukraine.
 In 1975, he graduated from the Odessa State Pedagogical Institute of Ushynsky and later the Moscow Higher School of Coaches.

 Prokopenko was the first manager of the Ukraine national team since dissolution of the Soviet Union.
 He also authored Flexibility, Strength, Endurance, a popular book on stretching.

 Prokopenko was elected to the Ukrainian parliament for the Party of Regions as no.45 on their election list in the 2006 Ukrainian parliamentary election.

-Prokopenko died in Odesa after a heart attack.
+Prokopenko died from a fall in Odesa.
 He was 62 years old.